John Dutton (quarterback)

 John Dutton (born September 20, 1975) is an American former professional football quarterback who played in the Arena Football League (AFL).
 He was drafted out of University of Nevada, Reno in the 6th round of the 1998 NFL draft by the Miami Dolphins.
 In 2005, he led the Crush to the ArenaBowl XIX title.
 In 2006, he was on the cover of EA Sports' first AFL video game, Arena Football.
 He had been the backup quarterback for the San Jose SaberCats behind Mark Grieb.
 After Grieb's suffered a season-ending injury earlier in the year, Dutton quarterbacked the SaberCats to a 52–14 victory over the Arizona Rattlers in ArenaBowl XVI.
 He was named Offensive Player of the Game for his performance.
 In June 2009, Dutton was signed by the RiverCity Rage of the Indoor Football League (IFL).
 On February 12, 2010, it was announced that Dutton had been signed by the Cleveland Gladiators.

-Early years
+Early life

 Dutton attended Fallbrook Union High School in Fallbrook, California, and was a letterman in basketball and football.
 In football, he passed for 2,056 yards and ten touchdowns as a senior.
 Dutton then played college football for the Texas Longhorns, but was only a backup to starting quarterback James Brown.
 He later transferred to Nevada, and played for the Nevada Wolf Pack.
 Dutton helped the Wolf Pack win two Big West championships, and the 1996 Las Vegas Bowl.